claudecodeguide.dev

 Step 1: Open Terminal

-Press Cmd + Space to open Spotlight, type Terminal, and hit Enter.
-A window with a text prompt will appear.
-This is where you'll type commands.
+Press Cmd + Space, type Terminal, hit Enter.
+A window with a text prompt appears.

 Step 2: Install Claude Code